Rezonality/zep/NOTES.md

 - [] Low and Hi Res displays
 - [] Notepad mode abilities: split, close, etc.  User test.
 - [] Initial window sizes/shapes

+# Vulkan
+Wait inFlightFence
+Reset inFlightFence
+AcquireNextImageKHR:  wait imageAvailableSemaphore  SO: Waiting for the flip to finish with the semaphore, signalling
+VcSubmitQueue: wait imageAvailableSemaphore, signal renderFinished, signal inFlightFence SO: waiting for the image availability, submitting and signalling that the render is complete
+VkQueuePresent: wait for renderFinished before flipping